Diversity rather than simplicity

 Nagihan Bostanci has developed a three-dimensional model of the mouth with living tissue and oral bacteria so that she can study different effects and understand what happens in the inflammation around the teeth.

-“Hopefully we can bridge the technical problems of other models.
+“Hopefully we can overcome the technical problems of other models.
 Laboratory animals don’t have the same oral microbiota as us and due to ethical reasons we can’t let the illness proceed to the destructive phase in studies on human subjects”, she says.

 “But when the bacteria have invaded and established a stronghold then they release everything they have.
 I don’t think that bacteria are smart, but they can develop smart behaviour to survive.
 It’s like war tactics”, she says.